Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 ##### Only Have One Trigger Per Object

-When multiple Triggers are created for the exact same object you can't control the order in which each Trigger runs.
-In addition multiple Triggers is more difficult to debug and maintain.
+When multiple Triggers are created for the same object you can't control the order in which each Trigger runs.
+In addition, multiple Triggers are more difficult to debug and maintain.
 When creating a Trigger for a client always look and see if another trigger exists on the object first; if a Trigger already exists it is very likely their developers would prefer you add on to their existing trigger/handler.

 ##### Keep Logic Out of Triggers